 Part One – Core Foundational Tips for On-Page SEO

-On-page SEO is what we see and it’s an important aspect to helping your blog rank in Google.
+On-page SEO definition is the tings we see and it’s an important aspect to helping your blog rank in Google.

 The idea behind SEO for bloggers is that when someone in Google searches for something – tips to keep kids busy – that your blog post is one of the first three results or at least on page one (or two) of Google.

 Another aspect to SEO is that the phrase or words you rank for are actual words/phrases that people search for.

 For the term “keep kids busy” this gets searched around 140 times a month.
 This is low, but for new bloggers anything over 100 is something you can shoot for.

 Finally, the last thing to realize when looking at keywords for SEO, is the relevant competition.

 If a search term has 140 searches a month but the competition is high – i.e. the first page are results from huge blogs or magazines and other popular blogs – then it’s unlikely that your blog will rank on page one or even on page two.

 In saying all of this, as a brand new blogger, you DON’T need to worry about the nitty gritty of keywords RIGHT NOW.

 I just wanted to get you an overview of using keywords for SEO.